 Located at 14km north of Darwin city centre, Casuarina Square is the largest shopping centre in the Northern Territory.
 The GPT Group (GPT) have owned and managed the centre since it was built in 1973.
 Four major redevelopments have been undertaken since that time.
 Home to over 200 stores, Casuarina Square is the number one…...

-Mark Bunting, consultant at ptc., is one of the speakers at the Airport Commercial Development & Management Course organised by CPI.
+Cristina Lynn, ptc.‘s managing partner, is one of the speakers at the Airport Commercial Development & Management Course organised by CPI.
 The course aims to provide attendees with the capability of optimising the airport’s commercial performance.
-Mark’s presentation will focus on maximising parking revenue through yield and revenue management, based on his experience across aviation,… Read more »
+Cristina’s presentation will focus on the role of ground transport at airports, covering aspects such as revenue generation, customer… Read more »

 An interesting article published on The Conversation discusses the government’s Commuter Car Park Fund, a $500 million, ten-year package to facilitate commuters from suburbs and regions to drive to the nearest railway station with the objective of removing cars from the roads.
 The key question asked by the authors with regard to this package… Read more »